 Replace Drafty Windows and Doors

+Windows and doors are not only visual features — they affect comfort, energy efficiency, security, and daily use.
 Older or poorly installed windows and doors can create drafts, difficult operation, moisture issues, and poor curb appeal.

-Window and door renovation ideas include:
+Window and door functional renovation ideas include:

 - Replacing drafty windows